thosgood/this-weeks-finds/markdown/251-300/week272.md

 A~9~                                       15403/18144       \~ .849

-Here A~n~ is the group of even permutations of an $n$-element set, while
+Here A_n is the group of even permutations of an $n$-element set, while
 \mathrm{PSL}(n,q) is the group of n \times n matrices with determinant 1 having entries in the field with q elements, mod multiples of the identity matrix.
 Of the groups listed above, only A_4 is not simple.
-I included this one just because I wanted to list *all* the unexpected isomorphisms between "alternating" groups (A~n~'s) and "projective special linear" groups (PSL's).
+I included this one just because I wanted to list *all* the unexpected isomorphisms between "alternating" groups (A_n's) and "projective special linear" groups (PSL's).

 (Each of these isomorphisms makes a wonderful story in itself - but not